teja-thodeti/Capstone-Google/README.md

-# Capstone-Google
-Capstone project Based on Google IT Automation with Python Professional Certification
+project Based on Google IT Automation with Python Professional Certification